 Building business connections can be advantageous too.
 For instance, you can seek these connections in events such as venture forums and business incubators.
 Establishing relationships in the angel investor communities can prove to be beneficial as well.

-This method is called Stock Tokenization which basically refers to the conversion of traditional company shares into cryptocurrencies that also allow for liquidity in the IPO markets.
+This method is called Stock Tokenization which refers to the conversion of traditional company shares into cryptocurrencies that also allow for liquidity in the IPO markets.

 With pre-IPO shares, however, more risks are involved.
 It is much harder to evaluate the future of the company.
 This happens due to the risk of information asymmetry.